MistahOlu/DegenToken/README.md

 - **Minting:** Only the owner can mint new tokens.
 - **Burning:** Any holder can burn their tokens.
 - **Redeeming:** Users can redeem tokens for in-game assets (Amour, Sword, Bow) by transferring tokens to the contract.
+- **View Owned Assets:** Users can view the asset they currently own.

 ## Getting Started